carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 ::: solution

 ### Show me the solution
-A simple way to store data in a structured way is using a spreadsheet like Excel.
+An easy way to store data in a structured way is to use a spreadsheet such as Excel.

 :::
 :::

 In order to store metadata and make it usable in other contexts, appropriate formats are required.
-The most common file formats in which metadata is stored include XML and JSON.
-A lot of data is also stored in the more familiar CSV format as a real-life example will show later.
+The most common file formats used to store metadata are XML and JSON.
+A lot of data is also stored in the more familiar CSV format, as a real-world example will show later.

 #### Interoperability

 The advantage of using such a format is the interoperability of the data.
-This means that the data is recorded and stored by one person and can be opened and processed elsewhere, for example extended or integrated into another system, i.e. it can be operated with.
+This means that the data is collected and stored by one person and can be opened and processed elsewhere, e.g. extended or integrated into another system, i.e. it can be worked with.
 Data from different sources can also be merged.